 On principle, special law derogates from general law.
 The provisions of the Civil Code regarding the mandate are of general law insofar as they set a framework and broad definitions of the mandate and the authorised agent.
 The provisions of the MDR, which hold specific and more precise definitions and obligations, are of special law (specific to the sector in question).
-Operators in the sector shall apply as a priority the special law where it exists, in other words the provisions of the MDR concerning the mandate
+Operators in the sector shall apply as a priority the special law where it exists, in other words the provisions of the MDR concerning the mandate.

-Consequently, manufacturers outside the EU and current authorised representatives are advised to check that their contractual relations do in fact correspond to the notion of mandate within the meaning of the MDR and to the obligations pertaining thereto (cf. below) and, if this is not the case, to bring their mandates into conformity before the application of the Regulation scheduled for 26 May 2021.
+Consequently, manufacturers outside the EU and current authorised representatives are advised to check that their contractual relations do in fact correspond to the notion of mandate within the meaning of the MDR and to the obligations pertaining thereto (cf. below) and, if this is not the case, to bring their mandates into conformity.